BEAM-Labs/PriFold/README.md

 This repo contain code for pretrained model in `/tiny_llama2`, and code for secondary structure prediction module in `/utils`

+## Trained models
+Our pretrained RNA language model and secondary structure prediction model can be downloaded from

+## Inference
+To run the inference script, run:

+    ./inference.sh

 ## Train
 To run the training script, run: